 Reflex Sympathetic Dystrophy (RSD): How to Qualify for Social Security Disability

-Reflex sympathetic dystrophy (RSD, also known as complex regional pain syndrome) is a disorder of the nervous system characterized by chronic severe pain.
+Reflex sympathetic dystrophy (RSD), also known as complex regional pain syndrome) is a disorder of the nervous system characterized by chronic severe pain.
 RSD most commonly develops after a traumatic injury, surgery, stroke, or heart attack.
-The symptoms of RSD often attack an upper or lower extremity and the symptoms are often characterized as being out of proportion to the severity of the initial injury.
+The symptoms of RSD often attack an upper or lower extremity, and the signs are often characterized as being out of proportion to the severity of the initial injury.
 It is believed that RSD is caused by a dysfunctional interaction between the central and peripheral nervous system in addition to inappropriate inflammatory responses.

 Click here to begin your application for disability benefits.